We need to talk.

 - Mystery Science Theater 3000: In The Magical Voyage of Sinbad, The Big Guy proves his strength by wrestling a bear.
 The SOL crew's dialogue turns it into the bear staging an intervention for the guy.

-- Seinfeld: In "The Pez Dispenser," Jerry grudgingly hosts an intervention for an old friend.
+- Seinfeld.
+In "The Pez Dispenser," Jerry grudgingly hosts an intervention for an old friend.

 - That '70s Show has multiple pot interventions, including one for Hyde's sobriety, of all things.
 (Leo even goes so far as to say, "You have a problem with drugs.")

 - On Just Shoot Me! has an intervention for Dennis, who has been dating a woman who keeps humiliating him but he can't get himself to leave her.
 Nina, who apparently has been in the receiving end of some interventions, is glad to be in on the other side of one.

 - In Elementary, after Sherlock takes Joan on as an apprentice her friends do this to her in "Deja Vu All Over Again," thinking that she's looking for a purpose after quitting medicine.
 They try to pretend it isn't an intervention, but Joan sees right through them after having been a sobriety companion in her second career and helping set up several.